Score This Period Cup for UNDER $30 Shipped (It Saved Me $360 & Changed My Life!)

 “I was intrigued by the Flex Disc when I first saw their advertisement on social media and immediately ordered a box.
 The discs are easy to use after you get the hang of them.
-I can’t even tell I’m using one after it’s in place.
-They actually let me forget about my period for 12-hours, which is amazing!
+I can’t even tell if I’m using one after it’s in place.
+They actually let me forget about my period for 12 hours, which is amazing!

 I do like that the discs are disposable, sometimes that’s more convenient for me than a menstrual cup.
 Flex offers auto-refill, which I find helpful.
 I hate having to run to the store just for tampons!
 And it’s easy to skip an order if needed.
 Overall, I like the Flex Disc much better than tampons and recommend giving these a try too!” – Emily S.

 Grab the Flex Cup for 15% off before your next cycle! 😉

 Apply to possibly get your menstrual cup paid for.
 Here’s how:

 On Friday, March 27th, 2020, President Donald Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”).
 The CARES Act includes important provisions for users of health savings accounts (HSAs), flexible spending accounts (FSAs), and health reimbursement arrangements (HRAs), and specifically, menstrual care products are now considered eligible expenses.
 Examples include tampons, pads, liners, cups, sponges, or similar products.

 To see learn more or to see about your eligibility, check this page for more information.